PanMig/Wind-Energy-Lab/README.md

 The language used is C# (.mono).

 There are the classes in the Turbine script folder that simulate the operation of the wind turbines in the game, which is the main object of the game.
-Also, there is also a number of other scripts that execute various behaviors of different game objects.
+Also, there is a number of other scripts that execute various behaviors of different game objects.

 # Turbine game object classes.
 - TurbineController.cs : The main class for the turbine gameObject that controls the behavior of the object.
 All actions concerning the turbine should be called from this class.
 That's why this class is having a big number of dependencies.